 Seats in the European Parliament: 6

-Presidency of the Council: Luxembourg held the revolving presidency of the Council of the EU 11 times between 1960 and 2005.
-The next time will be in 2015.
+Presidency of the Council: Luxembourg has held the revolving presidency of the Council of the EU 12 times between 1960 and 2015.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Luxembourg government, depending on the policy area being addressed.